Reloaded-Project/Reloaded.Hooks-rs/docs/arch/overview.md

 ## Optimized Wrapper Generation

-!!! info "If this is satisfied, wrappers generate optimal machine code."
+!!! info "If this is checked, it means the wrappers generate optimal code (to best of knowledge)."

+!!! note "While the wrapper generator does most optimisations themselves, in some cases, it may be possible to perform additional optimisations in the JIT/Code Writer side."

 For example, the `reloaded-hooks` wrapper generator might generate the following sequence of pushes for ARM64: